Skip to main content

 • 1.69 years primarily in the areas of verbal memory, i.e., recalling and understanding words and sentences.

-“Processed red meat has been associated with health issues for years,” says Bernard Kaminetsky, MD, medical director, MDVIP.
+“Processed red meat has been associated with health issues for years,” says Dr. Andrea Klemes, chief medical officer, MDVIP.
 “The problem lies in how these meats are cooked and preserved.”

 Why are processed red meats unhealthy?

 Processed red meats are convenient, affordable and a dietary staple for many Americans.
-In fact, food manufacturers estimate that annually, Americans consume 800 million pounds of bologna, more than two billion pounds of bacon, 20 billion hotdogs and more than 250 million pounds of pepperoni.
-However, these meats have ties to health issues such as dementia, heart disease, type 2 diabetes and cancer because of the way their preserved.
+In fact, food manufacturers estimate that Americans consume 800 million pounds of bologna, more than two billion pounds of bacon, 20 billion hot dogs and more than 250 million pounds of pepperoni every year.
+However, these meats have ties to health issues such as dementia, heart disease, type 2 diabetes and cancer because of the way they’re preserved.

-Preserving meat prolongs shelf life, adds flavor and improves taste and color.
-The two methods of preserving these meats are:
+• Preserving meat prolongs shelf life, adds flavor and improves taste and color.
+There are two methods:

-• Smoking.
-Manufacturers cook the meat at a very high temperature, which triggers unhealthy chemicals to form in the meat such as heterocyclic amines, polycyclic amines, acrylamide and acrolein.
+Smoking.
+Manufacturers cook the meat at a very high temperature.
+This triggers the formation of unhealthy chemicals, such as heterocyclic amines, polycyclic amines, acrylamide and acrolein.
 It also causes the pigment in hemoglobin – the protein inside red blood cells that carries oxygen around the body -- to break down, forming N-nitroso, a compound that can damage DNA in cells.
-Furthermore, nitrates and nitrites are often added to help prolong shelf life, but when they’re are exposed to high heat, nitrosamines can develop.
+Furthermore, nitrates and nitrites are often added to help prolong shelf life, but nitrosamines can form when the meat is exposed to high heat.

 • Curing.
-Food companies add nitrite and sodium nitrite (salt) to the meat, which improves taste, creates a pinkish color, removes moisture from the meat and slows bacterial growth.
+Food companies add nitrite and sodium nitrite (salt) to meat to improve taste, create a pinkish color, reduce moisture from meat and slow bacterial growth.

 Researchers think the harmful nitrites/nitrates can harm the brain.
-Cured meats typically have a high salt content, which can elevate blood pressure, damaging blood vessels that deliver oxygen and nutrients to the brain.
+Cured meats typically have a high salt content, which can elevate blood pressure and damage blood vessels that deliver oxygen and nutrients to the brain.
 Studies have linked high blood pressure with strokes and brain shrinkage.
-It’s also possible that high blood pressure plays a role in the development of the brain plaques and tangles involved in Alzheimer’s disease.
+It’s also possible that high blood pressure plays a role in the development of brain plaques and tangles involved in Alzheimer’s disease.

-Besides brain health, eating too much proceeded meat can affect your heart health.
+Besides brain health, eating too much processed meat can affect your heart health.
 These meats are high in saturated fat, which can increase your bad cholesterol levels, raising your risk for a heart attack or stroke.
-Unhealthy blood fat levels also raise the risk for insulin resistance, a precursor to type 2 diabetes, another risk factor for heart disease.
+Unhealthy blood fat levels also raise the risk for insulin resistance, a precursor to type 2 diabetes, which is another risk factor for heart disease.

 Processed red meats also have a link to cancer.
-The chemicals in smoked meats can damage DNA, the root cause of cancer.
-A high heme intake has been linked to an increased risk of colorectal, pancreatic and lung cancers.
-Nitrosamines and an excessive dietary salt both contribute to stomach cancer.
+The chemicals in smoked meat can damage DNA, the root cause of cancer.
+A high heme intake has been linked to an increased risk of colorectal, pancreatic and lung cancer.
+Nitrosamines and excessive dietary salt both contribute to stomach cancer.

-Controlling Sodium, Sodium Nitrites and Nitrates in Your Diet
+Tips for Controlling Sodium, Sodium Nitrites and Nitrates and Sodium in Your Diet

-If you can’t do without your bacon and eggs at breakfast, you might be able to find a nitrate-free bacon that’s organic or from a local source like farmer’s market.
+If you can’t do without your bacon and eggs at breakfast, you might be able to find a nitrate-free bacon that’s organic or from a local source like a farmer’s market.
 Make sure you cook the bacon at a lower heat and for a longer time without burning it.
-You also can replace bacon with grilled mushrooms or eggplant because they have a savory flavor like processed pork.
+You can also replace bacon with grilled mushrooms or eggplant because of their savory flavor.
 Some stores even carry mushroom bacon and/or eggplant bacon.
-Of course, if you’re looking for protein substitute, consider cheese.
+Of course, if you’re looking for a protein substitute, consider cheese.

 For lunch, swap your deli meat sandwiches with canned tuna or salmon.
 Skinless barbecue chicken also might work.
 If you snack on processed meats like jerky, try cheese with healthy crackers, vegetables with a healthy yogurt dip or humus with pita bread.

-Make sure you read food labels.
+Read food labels.
 Prepackaged food items should not have more than 500 mg of sodium per serving.
 Avoid foods that list sodium nitrate E251, sodium nitrite E250 or potassium nitrite E249.
 Be careful if you see the terms “uncured” or “no nitrites added” on labels.
 These meats aren’t necessarily healthier.
-They may have used another method of preserving such as celery powder and still be high in nitrites and nitrates.
+They may have used another method of preserving, such as celery powder and still be high in nitrites and nitrates.

-“Your best bet is unprocessed meats like fresh chicken, turkey, beef, pork and fish,” Kaminetsky says.
+“Your best bet is unprocessed meats like fresh chicken, turkey, beef, pork and fish,” Klemes says.
 “Before you make changes to your diet, talk to your doctor.”

 Don’t have a primary care physician?
 Consider joining an MDVIP-affiliated practice.
 MDVIP-affiliated physicians have more time to help you in your pursuit of a healthier lifestyle.
 Find a physician near you and begin your partnership in health »